-Incident management team is a group of individuals responsible for developing and implementing a complete and thorough incident response plan.
-This team would consist of a group of trained decision-makers in incident management and prepared to respond to any situation that may arise.
+A group of individuals responsible for developing and implementing a complete and thorough incident response plan.
+This team would consist of a group of trained decision-makers in incident management and prepared to respond to any situation.

 Incident Response Plan

-The incident response plan is the prepared collection of documents laying out a predetermined set of instructions and procedures to detect, respond to, and limit the consequences of an incident against the business's information technology systems.
+The prepared collection of documents laying out a predetermined set of instructions and procedures to detect, respond to, and limit the consequences of an incident against the business's information technology systems.

 Insurance is extremely important for any business to have.
 Insurance is there to help with costs from any unforeseen events that may happen.
 Without insurance, a business owner may have to pay out-of-pocket for any damages or legal claims, which can become quite costly.
-Below we outline three different types of insurance that are handy for operations.
+Types of insurance include:

-Business interruption insurance is a type of insurance coverage that replaces the loss of income due to a disaster-related closure or reconstruction.
+- Business Interruption Insurance: A type of insurance coverage that replaces the loss of income due to a disaster-related closure or reconstruction.

-CBI insurance is an extension to other insurance that compensates lost profits and additional expenses resulting from an interruption of business at the customer or supplier premises.
+- Contingent Business Interruption Insurance: An extension of other insurance that compensates lost profits and additional expenses resulting from an interruption of business at the customer or supplier premises.